 What we've done

-See how we’re cutting red tape and reducing the burden of regulation for New Zealanders.
+And what we're doing to cut red tape and reduce the burden of regulation for New Zealanders.

 Regulatory reviews